Author

 Why automation, you ask?

 This is because manually discovering and monitoring storage environments or relying on tools can be challenging for DevOps teams.
 This is due to the labor-intensive efforts required and the increased expenses associated with deployment.
-With the growing complexity of storage environments, manual management can result in spiraling complexities and potential inefficiencies.

 To free you from the complexities associated with manual discovery and monitoring tools and ensure that you never have to worry about underprovisioning and overprovisioning, Lucidity has developed a two-step solution.